 Going to several interviews may increase your chances of landing a job.
 However, if you’re feeling too unmotivated and burned out with the endless job searching, then think about taking a hiatus.
 Taking these occasional breaks will provide you more time to do an internal audit of both your emotional and physical well-being.
 This time is also the perfect avenue to replenish your energy and motivation in finding work.
 “When people take a mental health day when they need it, they can recharge and they can come back to work feeling refreshed,” said Patricia Thompson, Ph.D., a corporate psychologist.

 The road to landing a job might take a toll on your health.
-If you follow these tips, however, you’ll weather this storm of anxiety and create your path to a fulfilling career.
+If all else fails, you can weather this storm of anxiety and create your path to a fulfilling career when you ask for help from people like the BetterHelp psychologists.
+Check out their YouTube page today.